 We are concentrating on ensuring these reps are able to shape the ongoing responses of institutions to the pandemic, as well as contribute extensively to future planning and responses of the Scottish tertiary education sector.

 Our work will continue to keep at its heart a focus on:

 - Ensuring the diversity of the student voice is heard when decisions are taken; and

 - Supporting students to shape changes to learning in a way that supports student wellbeing and mental health.

 Where institutions are facing particular challenges, they are strongly urged to get in touch.
-Our priority is giving you the support you need to ensure rep systems are in place and able to deliver student views.
-If you need additional support to do this, please let us know.
+Our priority is giving you the support you need, when you need it.

 Please contact Eve Lewis, Director, if there is any aspect of our work you would like to discuss – email@example.com